5 Things Every Couple Should Know By Their 1st Anniversary

 1. How to Fight Fair.

-Couples in longer-term relationships know that frustration is an emotion that rears its ugly head from time to time.
-Part of being a successful couple is compromising so that you both are happy.
-But that means giving up some things that you liked, but your partner didn’t.
+Couples in longer-term relationships know that frustration is an emotion that rears its ugly head occasionally.
+Part of being a successful couple is compromising to make you both happy.
+But that means giving up some things that you liked but your partner didn’t.

 Psychologist Dr. Nathan Cobb has nine rules of fair fighting that avoid yelling, foul language, and blaming to help couples learn to achieve greater closeness by reaching a mutual understanding.
 You can read his rules for fighting fairly in this link.

 At this point in your relationship, when a fight happens, you both make your cases and somehow come to an agreement or an impasse.
 Arguing teaches couples about the importance of good communication.
-Advanced couples learn how to prevent a fight in the first place but don’t rush the process.
+Advanced couples learn how to prevent a fight from happening in the first place, but don’t rush the process.
 You’ll get there eventually.

 2. How to Make Your Partner Laugh.

 Humor in a relationship is so important.
-Teasing, joking, flirting and playing are the highlights of your relationship.
-Whether your partner is down and needs a smile, or you love to see them giggle, once you’ve been with someone for a while, you learn what makes them laugh.
+Teasing, joking, flirting, and playing are the highlights of your relationship.
+Whether your partner is down and needs a smile or you love to see them giggle, you learn what makes them laugh once you’ve been with someone for a while.

 Couples who play together stay together, and the more fun they have, the more relationship happiness they seem to enjoy.
 According to a study in the Journal of Personality and Social Psychology, sharing new and exciting activities is consistently associated with better relationships.
 Having fun creates a positive environment without stress where couples can connect.

-A relationship takes work, and the most valuable thing that you can do for each other is giving your time.
-Time spent doing activities that you both enjoy creates a bond over shared experiences.
-Howard Markman, a psychologist at the University of Denver’s Center for Marital and Family Studies, says that ‘The more you invest in fun and friendship and being there for your partner, the happier the relationship will get over time.’
+A relationship takes work, and the most valuable thing that you can do for each other is give your time.
+Time spent doing activities you enjoy creates a bond over shared experiences.
+Howard Markman, a psychologist at the University of Denver’s Center for Marital and Family Studies, says, ‘The more you invest in fun and friendship and being there for your partner, the happier the relationship will get over time.’

 3. How to Handle a Setback.